-PEAK Learning describes AQ as the bedrock of human endeavour, and claims that enhancing AQ can result to gains in productivity, capacity, performance, innovation and morale.
+PEAK Learning describes AQ as the bedrock of human endeavour and claims that enhancing AQ can result in gains in productivity, capacity, performance, innovation and morale.
 And the good news is that just like IQ, AQ could also be improved.

-Mayfield’s advice makes sense because by getting feedback from other people we learn how to ‘polish’ ourselves, and makes us better in coping with next challenges that we will face with.
+Mayfield’s advice makes sense because by getting feedback from other people we learn how to ‘polish’ ourselves, and makes us better in coping with the next challenges that we will face.

 Mayfield further explains that ‘we respond to adversity in constant, subconscious patterns.
 We have to receive feedback from others and give ourselves transparent feedback to become more self-aware about our lacking adversity quotient.
 Once you realise and identify how you respond to adversity, and what types of adversity you respond poorly too, you can ‘interrupt’ your pattern of response.’

 I have personally taken an AQ test which revealed that I have a fairly good AQ score.
 I may complain a lot when the going gets tough, but I put up with it and persevere.
 What about you, what do you think about your own AQ?
 Do you have tips on how to improve the AQ score?

 Dennis Relojo-Howell is the founder of Psychreg.